The Tableau Server Repository is a PostgreSQL database that stores data about all user interactions, extract refreshes, and more.

 To enable this feature you must first activate the Server Management Add-on product keys on Tableau Server.
 For more information, see About Tableau Server Management Add-on.
 If you don’t have the Server Management Add-on keys activated or if the licenses is expired, you will see the following behavior:

 If you try to configure Tableau Server to use external repository during installation, you will see an error message, but you will be able to continue the installation and Tableau Server Repository will be installed locally.
 For single server installations, the repository is installed on the same machine as Tableau Server.
 For multi-node installations, the repository is installed on one of the nodes of your Tableau Server cluster.

 If you are already using an external Tableau Server Repository on your Tableau Server installation, and the Server Management Add-on license expires, the server will fail on restart.
 If you no longer have a valid Server Management Add-on license, but have a valid Tableau Server license, you will still be able to create a backup.
 You can also migrate the external repository to local repository which does not require the Server Management Add-on license, to get your server up and running again.
 For more information on how to migrate from external repository to local repository, see Re-Configure Tableau Server Repository.

 Supported Migration Scenarios

-Moving your repository from local to Amazon RDS
+Moving your repository from local to external.

-Moving your repository from Amazon RDS to local
+Moving your repository from external to local.

 Backup and Restore

-The backup and restore process remains is the same for both local and external repository and as described in the Back up Tableau Server data topic.
+The backup and restore process remains is the same for both local and external repository and as described in the Back up Tableau Server Data topic.

 The backup and restore commands work in the same manner for both local and external repository.
 Backup in the case where Tableau Server uses external repository requires more disk space for backup, so you should keep that in mind when configuring your disk space.